AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/overview.md

 ## CRXDE Lite

-CRXDE Lite is a classic, yet powerful tool for debugging AEM as a Cloud Service Developer environments.
+CRXDE Lite is a classic, yet powerful tool for debugging AEM as a Cloud Service Development environments.
 CRXDE Lite provides a suite of functionality that aids debugging from inspecting all resources and properties, manipulating the mutable portions of the JCR, investigating permissions and evaluating queries.

 [Debugging AEM as a Cloud Service with CRXDE Lite](./crxde-lite.md)